huzaifa1221/acl-assignment/README.md

 install docker-desktop for kubernetes cluster and local docker registry, it will include docker as well or install using any other approach as wished.

+How to Setup ?
+1. install docker-desktop for kubernetes cluster and local docker registry, it will include docker as well or install using any other approach as wished.

+2. Setup self-hosted runner on github by follwing https://docs.github.com/en/actions/how-tos/manage-runners/self-hosted-runners/add-runners

+# Anti Corruption Layer Application
+* the code is updated with the data transformation logic.
+* The api-config.yaml file holds the api mappings, therefore it is used to create config map which is mounted to out ACL application.
+* our application reads the yaml and converts into a dictionary for easy query.
+* the api therefore matches the request and generate response -> then the response is transformed into the desired json and returned.

 # Deployments / Iaac / helm

+Deployments are managed by helm directory.

 1. ### Acl (Anti-corruption Layer)
    * this folder holds all the configuration for the acl.